 Researchers have also found that pigs curl their tails when happy or content rather than wag them.

-A piglet that has its tail permanently tucked between its back legs, on the other hand, could be the victim of tail biting.
+On the other hand, a piglet that has its tail permanently tucked between its back legs could be the victim of tail biting.

-Piglets exposed to this type of behavior often tuck their tails under, and this posture has become synonymous with an outbreak of tail biting.
+Piglets exposed to this behavior often tuck their tails underneath their bodies to keep them away from other pigs.
+This posture has become synonymous with an outbreak of tail biting.

 I’ve heard of pig farmers docking their pig’s tails to prevent this behavior.
 Docking the pigs left the pigs with stumps that no longer curl or communicate the same range of emotions.

 Should all pigs have their tails docked?
-That question is controversial among some farmers – many now believe the poor effects on the pig later in life.
-Tail docking also has other unfavorable side effects!
+That question is controversial among some farmers – many now believe that docking negatively affects the pig later in life.

-Tail docking makes it more difficult for the owner to use tail postures and motions to establish the physiological well-being of their animals.
+Still, tail docking also makes it more difficult for the owner to use tail postures and motions to establish the physiological well-being of their animals.

 (Some farmers also think it’s inhumane!
 But – opinions vary on this topic.)